-Being a Sales Star akin to a sports star requires going to the next level.
-Similar to a sports star it takes four main qualities – focus, hard work(lots more practice), temperament and a thorough understanding of science.
+Being a Sales Star requires going to the next level.
+It takes five important ingredients - I will first focus on four – focus, hard work(lots more practice), temperament and a thorough understanding of science.
 Why do I say this?
 Many of us have had the opportunity during our growing years to see some of our peers attempt to move from the amateur sportsperson to become pros.
 The first thing you notice is how their vocabulary changes.
 While during their amateur days its more gingoistic (I’m the best!!
 Noone can beat me !!) the lingo as soon as they start training with a professional coach becomes science – the food they eat, the muscles they try to build up and their practice moves from maybe running a few times before sports day to training every day for at least a few hours.
 Transitioning from a sales person to a sales star is similarly a difficult and concentrated effort on the part of the best and brightest to move to the next level.
-As part of this they realize that:-
+As part of this, they realize that:-

-- They must must practice an order of magnitude above the rest.
+- They must practice - an order of magnitude above the rest.

 - They must understand the science of sales.
-This means yes, they have to understand prospecting, lead generation, sales funnels, the buying process etc.
+This means yes, they have to understand prospecting, lead generation, sales funnels, the buying process, human psychology, etc.

-- They must be fully prepared with thorough knowledge of the customer as well as their own product offering similar to how the star athlete must be prepared thoroughly for the race or risk injury.
+- They must be fully prepared with thorough knowledge of the customer as well as their own product offering similar to how the star athlete must know his limits or risk injury.

 As such, these are some of the reasons why I call it the Sport of Sales.
-However, there is one more reason.
+However, there is one more key ingredient.

-When you look at any star athlete speaking post winning his medals while thanking his parents and siblings, you’ll always notice one person he will thank.
+When you look at any star athlete speaking post-winning, while thanking his parents and siblings, you’ll always notice one person he will thank.
 While the cameras always focus on the star tennis player or basketball star they will frequently also show this other person.
 Yes.
-The Coach.
+The Coach or Mentor.

-Without a coach who is superlative no sales person can become a sales star and sales star under a coach who they don’t respect show performances that are dismal to say the least.
+Without a selfless coach, no salesperson can become a sales star and sales star under a coach who they don’t respect show performances that are dismal, to say the least.
 And the coach is the reason why I again say that Sales is a sport.